 Declutter your stash using the tips above and more you can find over on my Pinterest board Creative Uses for Vintage Jewellery.

 I love Marie Kondo's philosophy - If it no longer brings you joy, thank it and pass it on.
 Follow her on Instagram if you're a fan.

 Follow my handy visual guide below to help make those tough decisions and down-size your current collection.

 Follow these steps through logically and your collection will be pared back to the essentials and pieces of jewellery that you love.
 Hopefully you'll have some fun creatively re-homing and up-cycling the left overs.

 Aim for a cohesive collection of thoughtfully wearable accessories.
-Remember - Your trash is someone else's treasure.
+And remember - your trash is someone else's treasure!

 12 Wilson Street